indiana-university/rivet-source/src/components/sidenav/README.md

 ## Initializing the component

-To initialize the sidenav component, use JavaScript to select the data attribute `[data-sidenav]`, then create a new instance using `Rivet.Sidenav()`.
+To initialize the sidenav component, use JavaScript to select the data attribute `[data-rvt-sidenav]`, then create a new instance using `Rivet.Sidenav()`.
 Options can be passed within an object in the second argument.

 ```
-  var sidenavElement = document.querySelector('[data-sidenav]');
+  var sidenavElement = document.querySelector('[data-rvt-sidenav]');
   var newSidenav = new Rivet.Sidenav(sidenavElement, {
     openAllOnInit: false
   });